 - Set up their course and assignments as per usual

-- Set up Risk Metrics at the start of the course
+- Set up Student Metrics at the start of the course

-- Be notified of new at risk students in their Watchlist on their course page
+- Be notified of pending students in need of attention in their Watchlist on the course page

 - Visit the Watchlist, contact students if necessary, using it as a work list at the same time

-- Refine the Risk Metrics as the course progresses
+- Refine the Student Metrics as the course progresses

-From our interviews with instructors, we understand that different courses have different measures of whether a student is at risk.
-As such, a set of risk conditions together will define the course's risk metrics.
-We intend to add more conditions to the risk metrics in the future.
+From our interviews with instructors, we understand that different courses have different measures of whether a student is in need of attention.
+As such, a set of conditions together will define the course's student metrics.
+We intend to add more conditions to the metrics in the future.
 Feel free to suggest them via our GitHub Issues page.

-The conditions are designed to capture different characteristics of a possibly at risk student.
-In the sections that follow we attempt to explain the rationale behind each condition to aid with selecting the risk conditions.
+The conditions are designed to capture different characteristics of a possible student in need of attention.
+In the sections that follow we attempt to explain the rationale behind each condition to aid with selecting the conditions.

 Students who have used number grace days by date.